algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 The default way integer arithmetic deals with corner cases such as division by zero is to crash.

-Sometimes a software carsh in turn causes a real, physical one.
-In 1996, the maiden flight of the [Ariane 5](https://en.wikipedia.org/wiki/Ariane_5) (the space launch vehicle that ESA uses to lift stuff into low Earth orbit) ended in [a catastrophic explosion](https://www.youtube.com/watch?v=gp_D8r-2hwk) due to the policty of aborting computation on arithmetic error, which in this case was a floating-point to integer conversion overflow, that led to the navigation system thinking that it was off course and making a large correction, eventually causing the disintegration of a $1B rocket.
+Sometimes a software crash in turn causes a real, physical one.
+In 1996, the maiden flight of the [Ariane 5](https://en.wikipedia.org/wiki/Ariane_5) (the space launch vehicle that ESA uses to lift stuff into low Earth orbit) ended in [a catastrophic explosion](https://www.youtube.com/watch?v=gp_D8r-2hwk) due to the policy of aborting computation on arithmetic error, which in this case was a floating-point to integer conversion overflow, that led to the navigation system thinking that it was off course and making a large correction, eventually causing the disintegration of a $1B rocket.

 There is a way to gracefully handle corner cases such like these: hardware interrupts.
 When an exception occurs, CPU: